sikang99/hub-search/README.md

 ## Hub-Search

-search repositories matched with strings in github.com
+search repositories matched with the given words and options in github.com

 ### Installation